bustabit/autobet/README.md

 It's useful for debugging but also providing the user with a feed of script activity so that they know what's going on.

+#### Notifications

+If you want to emit browser notifications from the script, use `notify(message)`.
+This is good for sending yourself messages about notable events (like if the script is stopping itself) when you are viewing another browser tab or application.

+Note that you must have browser notifications enabled for bustabit.com.

+You may not always want a script to bother you with browser notifications.
+You can toggle this behavior in bustabit.com's global [settings](https://www.bustabit.com/game-settings).
+When script notifications are disabled, messages will simply appear in the script logs.

 #### Stopping the Script

 A script can stop itself with `stop(reason)`.